chadac/golang/doc/godebug.md

 limits.
 The default value `updatemaxprocs=1` will enable periodic updates.
 `updatemaxprocs=0` will disable periodic updates.

-Go 1.25 disabled SHA-1 signature algorithms in TLS 1.2 according to RFC 9155.
+Go 1.25 disabled SHA-1 signature algolangrithms in TLS 1.2 according to RFC 9155.
 The default can be reverted using the `tlssha1=1` setting.

 Go 1.25 switched to SHA-256 to fill in missing SubjectKeyId in